Skip to search Skip to content

 Order Picker Form Cell

-Order Picker Form Cell is used for the purpose of sorting with multiple criteria where the sort order direction and the sequence of criteria matter.
-Example of order picker form cells on iPhone (left) and iPad (right) Anatomy A: Order Picker Header The header contains a form label.
-B: Criterion Cell (higher priority) The cell [...]
+Order picker form cells are used for the purpose of sorting with multiple criteria where the sort order direction and the sequence of criteria matter.
+Example of order picker form cells on compact (left) and regular (right) Anatomy A. Order Picker Header The header contains a form label.
+B. Criterion Cell (higher priority) The cell [...]

 Category: UI Components